Frederick W. Schumacher mansion: History

 By 1961, the decision was made to demolish the mansion.
 The owner's reasoning is unknown to modern historians, as there is no evidence an heir requested the building's demolition, nor was there a known pending project on the site.
 The demolition may have simply been a call by the bank in closing out Schumacher's estate to fund the charities as requested in his will.
 The house was demolished by the S.G.
 Loewendick & Sons company, noted for tearing down many other landmark buildings in Columbus.
-The firm began the process of taking down the house in April 9, 1961.
+The firm began the process of taking down the house on April 9, 1961.
 The house was to be replaced with a luxury motor hotel: plans released on April 14, 1961 detailed a 12-story, 200-room luxury hotel, with the Skilken Co. as the designer and contractor for the project.
 On April 26, 1961, the City Planning Commission approved rezoning for the $3 million hotel.
 The plan was never realized, and thus the land remained empty until the 1980s, when a medical building was constructed on the site.
 Plans for the medical building were approved in April 1987.
 In the 2020s, the medical building was replaced with an apartment building named the Frisbie, after Mary Frisbie.

 The Schumcher Collection exhibited in the Columbus Museum of Art, late 20th c.

 Schumacher, as a patron of the Columbus Gallery of Fine Arts, was instrumental in the museum's construction, and permanently loaned many of his works to help establish the organization's collection.
 Upon his death, the remainder of his collection was willed to the museum.
 The 138-piece Schumacher Collection was researched and exhibited in full in 1976, along with a complete catalog of the works.
 By the time of his death, some of his collection was already housed in a room inside the museum that bore his name.
 The most valuable painting in the collection was Portrait of a Little Girl by Thomas Gainsborough.
 It was not part of Schumacher's estate, as it was donated to the museum before his death.